How We Train at Vitruvian Fitness®

 Go heavier.
 We’re not here to play tiddlywinks.

 We’ll challenge your nervous system and your muscles.
-You’ll surprise yourself with what you can lift, as long as the form stays clean.
-Not there yet?
+You’ll surprise yourself with what you can lift.
+When the mechanics are right, the weight feels light.
+Not ready for this style of lifting, yet?
 We’ll stay in Phase 4 and keep sharpening the sword.
 No skipping steps.

 Key to success: the weight should be light enough to lift it 5 times but too heavy to lift 8.
 As always, with perfect form.